dawoodkhan82/MyContacts/README.md

 * [X] Update home page when the user favorites or unfavorites a contact.
 * [X] Scale properly to different sized screens

-The following **optional** features are implemented:
-* [ ] UI animations
-* [X] Remembering the bill amount across app restarts (if <10mins)
-* [ ] Using locale-specific currency and currency thousands separators.
-* [X] Making sure the keyboard is always visible and the bill amount is always the first responder.
-This way the user doesn't have to tap anywhere to use this app.
-Just launch the app and start typing.

 The following **additional** features are implemented:

 - [X] Use new Swift 4 Codeable protocol to parse JSON data.